frozencemetery/waiverdb/README.md

 The server is now running at <http://localhost:5004> and API calls can be sent to
 <http://localhost:5004/api/v1.0>.
 All data is stored inside `/var/tmp/waiverdb_db.sqlite`.
+You can verify the server is running correctly by visiting <http://localhost:5004/api/v1.0/about>.

 ## Adjusting configuration